 There are chemicals within the nightshade foods called ‘alkaloids’, which in herbal medicine are considered to be the riskiest types to use.

 Some examples of these are herbs like belladona or nicotine.
 The alkaloid substances found in the nightshade family include solanine, tomatine, capsaicin, nicotine and tropane.

-These alkaloids are more concentrated in the green parts of the plant, so because we don’t normally eat the leaves of these particular plants, the toxicity is generally low, but for some people these alkaloids can build up in the body and create sensitivities.
+These alkaloids are more concentrated in the green parts of the plant.
+We don’t normally eat the leaves of these particular plants, so the toxicity is generally low.
+But for some people, these alkaloids can build up in the body and create sensitivities.